ebottabi/apymongo/README.md

 APyMongo was originally developed for the GovData project (https://github.com/yamins81/govdata-core), where a version of it is buried deep in the govdata code.
 While APyMongo was being modularized for separate relase, I learn of [asyncmongo](https://github.com/bitly/asyncmongo), an existing asynchronous python-language MongoDB driver that also uses the tornado iostream.

-Because asyncmongo has a somewhat different API, I decided to release a separate project.
+Because asyncmongo has a somewhat different API, I decided to release APyMongo as a separate project.